pvico/grbl32/README.md

 ### Build

-Verify the defaults settings in `grbl/config.h` and `grbl/defaults.h`.
-The default configuration is for my Ebay/Amazon chinese 3040.
-Download and extract the zip file or clone it:
+Download and extract the zip file or clone it

 ```
 cd ~
 git clone git@github.com:pvico/grbl32.git
 ```

-Compile:
+Verify the CNC machine selection and settings in `grbl/config.h` and `grbl/defaults.h`.
+The default configuration is for my Ebay/Amazon chinese 3040.

+Compile
 ```
 cd ~/grbl32
 make